Optimally weighted average derivative effects: Simulation study

 \section{Simulation study}

-In our simulation study we compared Algorithms 1 and 2 for estimating $\Psi$ and Algorithms 1A, 1B, 2A and 2B for estimating $\psi$ on generated data in finite samples, using $K=5$ fold sample splitting.
+In our simulation study we compared Algorithms noSS and SS for estimating $\Psi$ and Algorithms noSS-A, noSS-B, SS-A and SS-B for estimating $\psi$ on generated data in finite samples, using $K=5$ fold sample splitting.
 Reproduction code for this study is available at \verb|github.com/ohines/alse|.
 We generated $1000$ datasets of size $n\in \{500,1000,...,4000\}$ from the following structural equation model

 with the least squares estimands taking the true values $\psi = 0.5$ and $\Psi =107/294 \approx 0.36$.

 For each dataset, $\hat{\psi}$ and $\hat{\Psi}$ were estimated along with their variance and associated Wald based (95\%) confidence intervals.
 Two regression model approaches were considered, the first used generalised additive models, as implemented through the \verb|mgcv| package in R \citep{Wood2016}.
 These models use flexible spline smoothing including pairwise interaction terms.
 The second regression modelling approach used random forest learners available through the \verb|ranger| package in R \citep{Wright2017}.